Flughafen Zürich (OTCMKTS:FLGZY) Downgraded by Stifel Nicolaus

-Flughafen Zürich (OTCMKTS:FLGZY – Get Rating) was downgraded by analysts at Stifel Nicolaus from a “buy” rating to a “hold” rating in a note issued to investors on Wednesday, The Fly reports.
+Stifel Nicolaus lowered shares of Flughafen Zürich (OTCMKTS:FLGZY – Get Rating) from a buy rating to a hold rating in a research report sent to investors on Wednesday, The Fly reports.

-A number of other equities analysts have also weighed in on FLGZY.
-Berenberg Bank raised Flughafen Zürich from a “sell” rating to a “hold” rating in a research note on Friday, July 1st.
-Cheuvreux lowered Flughafen Zürich from a “buy” rating to a “hold” rating in a research note on Tuesday, June 14th.
-Finally, Royal Bank of Canada increased their price target on Flughafen Zürich from CHF 150 to CHF 155 and gave the company a “sector perform” rating in a research note on Wednesday, August 24th.
-Two equities research analysts have rated the stock with a sell rating, seven have issued a hold rating and two have issued a buy rating to the stock.
-According to MarketBeat.com, the company currently has a consensus rating of “Hold” and an average price target of $161.25.
+A number of other equities research analysts also recently weighed in on FLGZY.
+Berenberg Bank upgraded Flughafen Zürich from a sell rating to a hold rating in a research report on Friday, July 1st.
+Royal Bank of Canada increased their price objective on Flughafen Zürich from CHF 150 to CHF 155 and gave the company a sector perform rating in a research report on Wednesday, August 24th.
+Finally, Cheuvreux downgraded Flughafen Zürich from a buy rating to a hold rating in a research report on Tuesday, June 14th.
+Two analysts have rated the stock with a sell rating, seven have assigned a hold rating and two have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the company has an average rating of Hold and an average target price of $161.25.

 About Flughafen Zürich